dbpedia/databus/API.md

 1) **Construct Query:** A construct query is executed on your RDF input to only select the needed triples.
 This prevents users from inserting unneeded information.
 2) **SHACL Validation** The result of the construct is validated with SHACL constraints.
 This makes sure that the information in your input is complete
-3) **URI Validation** As a last step, the URIs in your input are validated.
-The rules are described in the following chapter.

 ### URI Rules